-Guide Codye Reynolds reveals the items you’ll wish you had on the river…
+Thinking about what to bring on a rafting trip can be a little overwhelming.
+River guide Codye Reynolds reveals the items you’ll wish you had on the river…

 I’m a fervent journaler.
 I write in my journal at least twice a day.
 And when guests see me writing they oftentimes get a far-off look and say something like, “I used to journal… I always liked it… I wish I’d brought one…” And I usually tear out a few pages for them and lend them a pen.
 Sure enough a few days later they corner me on my boat, sheepishly asking for a few more pages.
 There’s something about wilderness that gets people to a creative, processing, or intuitive place.
 And they want to record that.
 Revelations are found by riverside.
 Allow yourself to record them, bring a journal.

 As of late I’ve seen a lot of tiny water bottles (16 oz. or so) on the river.
 Maybe you think they fit better in your bag than a 32 oz. bottle.
 Maybe in the city you aren’t much of a water drinker.
 Well that will change when you get here.
 It’s hot.
 And you’re being active, paddling IK’s, helping us unload boats, and hiking.
 One of the primary first aid treatments I have to administer is dehydration control.
 It’s easier to stay hydrated than to come back to hydrated.
 Help yourself from getting a headache.
 Help your spouse from having to deal with your potential surly dehydrated grumbling.
 Bring a BIG water bottle.
 Or two.
 And USE them.